 River and Lake fishing, just a few

-Bunowen River (5km away or less than 10min drive) rises in the Sheefry Hills in south Mayo, and flows though peatland and rough pasture to the sea at Louisburgh, near the mouth of Clew Bay.
+Bunowen River (5km away or less than 10min drive) rises in the Sheefry Hills in south Mayo and flows through peatland and rough pasture to the sea at Louisburgh, near the mouth of Clew Bay.
 Although this is a spate river, there are some deep pools providing excellent lies for salmon and sea trout.

 Salmon angling is best from mid-June onwards.
-Fly-fishing is most practiced but there are some stretches where worm and spinning is allowed.
+Fly-fishing is most practised but there are some stretches where worm and spinning are allowed.
 The river gets a small run of sea trout throughout the summer, averaging 0.5lbs.

 Season Salmon: 1 April to 30 September & Sea trout: 1 June to 30 September.
 Contact IFI Office, Ballyhip, Louisburgh, Co.
 Mayo, Tel: +353 (0)98 66404 Permits are available from Durkan’s Gala Shop in Louisburgh.